-The indestructible ability in MTG is one that causes a lot of grief when you find it sitting opposite to you in a game!
-There are many instances where a player will dominate the board only with one card, such as Adanto Vanguard.
-With this and many cheap enchantment spells and equipment, it is not uncommon that this single card breaks down the most experienced MTG players.
+The indestructible ability in MTG is tricky to play against!
+A player can dominate the board only with one card, such as Adanto Vanguard.
+With this, and many cheap enchantment spells and equipment, it is not uncommon that this single card breaks down the most experienced MTG players.

-Finally, we discovered that there are three ways of getting around cards with indestructible – exile them, place negative counters on them to reducing their toughness to zero or forcing your opponent to sacrifice them.
+Thankfully, there are three ways of getting around cards with indestructible – exile them, place negative counters on them to reduce their toughness to zero, or force your opponent to sacrifice them.